-Purpose of this note: To explain why Australia, being an island, is seriously disadvantaged in attempting to achieve ambitious renewable energy targets.
+Purpose of this note: To explain that Australia, being an island, is seriously disadvantaged in attempting to achieve ambitious renewable energy targets because we cannot run transmission lines to other countries to obtain power when our solar and wind systems fail.

 Background.
-A previous briefing note described four obstacles in the path of ambitious RE targets (The Four Icebergs – attached).
+A previous briefing note described four obstacles in the path of ambitious RE targets (The Four Icebergs Note 20.2).

 Frequent wind droughts.